kazaamjt/Eikobot/docs/roadmap.md

 - [x] add linked pydantic classes
 - [x] add logging to HandlerContext
 - [ ] add dry run to `deploy`

+## Phase 2: Packages

+Phase 2 is all about allowing reuse of code and such.
+The initial idea is to use GIT.